zlaski/loudgain/README.md

 #### Example: Mary Black’s album »No Frontiers« (1989)
 As an example, let’s examine a folder that contains Mary Black’s album »No Frontiers« (1989) in FLAC format.
 This is an album produced before the _loudness wars_ started and has a wide dynamic range.
 Unfortunately, it was also produced near the full digital range, at that time of course disregarding the EBU R128 recommendation of a maximum peak at -1 dBTP.
 (This album is actually a good example of why the EBU R128 recommendation to use a -23 LUFS target makes much sense!)

-Take a peak at the peaks (»Mary Black - Columbus«):
+Take a peek at the peaks (»Mary Black - Columbus«):

 ![Mary Black - Columbus](docs/images/Mary%20Black%20-%20Columbus.png)

 #### Write a simple analysis to a CSV file

-Well, we want to analyse the album first, into `test-1.csv`:
+Well, we want to analyze the album first, into `test-1.csv`:

 ```bash
 $ loudgain -a -O -q *.flac > test-1.csv